drcmatrix/drcm-bot/README.md

 $ npm start
 ```

 Unlike the development script, it has no live reload, because this should be handled separately with CI/CD pipeline.

-You can directly deploy this repository on Heroku, by the way.
+We've made it via Heroku, you can try something else.

 ## Planned Features